2007 Carancas impact event: Impact event

+Impactor

-On 20 September, the X-Ray Laboratory at the Faculty of Geological Sciences, Mayor de San Andres University, La Paz, Bolivia, published a report of their analysis of a small sample of material recovered from the impact site.
+On September 20, the X-Ray Laboratory at the Faculty of Geological Sciences, Mayor de San Andres University, La Paz, Bolivia, published a report of their analysis of a small sample of material recovered from the impact site.
 They detected iron, nickel, cobalt, and traces of iridium — elements characteristic of the elemental composition of meteorites.
 The quantitative proportions of silicon, aluminium, potassium, calcium, magnesium and phosphorus are incompatible with rocks that are normally found at the surface of the Earth.

 INGEMMET (Instituto Geológico Minero y Metalúrgico) of Peru released internally a report on the Carancas meteorite fall on September 21.
 The release of the document to the public was delayed for one week.
 The researchers found that the fragments from the crater zone had a chondritic texture and the following mineral composition: pyroxene (1) 40%, olivine 20%, feldspar 10%, pyroxene (2) 10%; kamacite 15%, troilite 5%, and traces of chromite and native copper.
 Kamacite occurs naturally only in meteorites.

 The official classification of the Carancas meteorite, accepted by the Meteoritical Society, was done by a team of scientists working at the University of Arizona.
 The meteorite is an ordinary chondrite, an H chondrite breccia, containing clasts of petrologic types 4 to 5.
 The formal classification is H4-5.

-The meteoroid had experienced a considerable amount of shock before its ultimate encounter with Earth.

 Further data were expected from NASA, along with British and Japanese researchers, who intended on looking into the matter.